-Requirements for the departmental and thesis master's degrees, the master of fine arts, and the doctor of philosophy degrees in any division of the School of Communication are described in the Graduate School catalog.
+Requirements for the departmental and thesis master's degrees, the master of fine arts, and the doctor of philosophy degrees in any division of the School of Communication are available from the Graduate School.
 Requirements for the master of science in communication and doctor of audiology degrees are available from the School of Communication.

 Each student is assigned an adviser within the School of Communication.
 This adviser is available for consultation, especially for the purpose of planning for the next registration.
-First-year students have a separate advising period before the fall registration.
+First-year students have a separate advising period before the fall registration and then have a total of three required advising meetings, one each quarter.
+Sophomores are required to have two advising meetings during the academic year.
 Ultimate responsibility for meeting degree requirements rests with the student.